martinnobis/covid-exposure-sites/README.md

 - [ ] Handle not finding site position gracefully and inform user, log onto firestore and update manually?
 - [ ] Add exposure time (e.g. HH:MM:SS) as a hover to the exposure add date
 - [ ] Let users share a location (address) to others with a URL (put address and lat/lng in the params, e.g. /?address=4+melbourne+street&loc=-39.43242,144.34234324)
+- [ ] Increase cache time of sites as I'm hitting the free tier for reads
+- [ ] Fix case when 0 sites are downloaded due to some bug and cache prevents sites from being downloaded even after it's been fixed.
+Shouldn't have to wait for cache to expire to download sites again.
+This still seems to occur according to an email I got.

 ### NSW
 - [ ] Do backend